the-fellowship-co/facade/docs/bylding_backends/deploying_and_testing_blocks.md

 ---
 ## Deploying a block

-Blocks eliminates all the infrasturcture related code needed to deploy your block.
+Byld eliminates all the infrasturcture related code needed to deploy your block.
 Your migration will be run automatically before deployment.